 - Tijuana Acquisition.
 On November 18, 2022, we completed the acquisition of a 25ha land parcel in Tijuana for US\$15.8 million including transfer taxes and closing costs of US\$0.8 million.
-US\$7.6 million of the purchase price was paid in November 2022, with a scheduled remaining payment of US\$7.4 million in November 2023.
+US\$7.6 million of the purchase price was paid in November 2022 and US\$7.4 million in November 2023.
 The development plan considers a phased, multi-year construction of a 3-property Class A industrial park with a total potential GLA of approximately 900 thousand square feet, the first phase of the project is scheduled for delivery in the first half of 2024. - MCMA Industrial Acquisition.
 On July 22, 2022, we acquired a property in the Cuautitlán submarket of the Mexico City Metropolitan Area.
 The strategically located property, coupled with attractive pricing, provided an opportunity for FIBRA Macquarie to allocate capital in a disciplined and accretive manner.
 The fully occupied industrial property comprises 293 thousand square feet of GLA.
 It was acquired for Ps.
 319.7 million including transfer taxes and closing costs of Ps.
 12.2 million.
 The property is leased to three tenants, with an in-place annual net operating income of approximately Ps.
 26.0 million, equating to an initial NOI capitalization rate of approximately 8.2%. - Juarez Acquisition.
 On May 18, 2022, we completed the acquisition of a 54.5 ha land parcel in Ciudad Juarez for US\$16.8 million including transfer taxes and closing costs of US\$0.4 million.
 The parcel is located in the prime southeast industrial submarket and is ideally situated for a diverse and growing base of manufacturing for export customers.
-The development plan considers a phased, multi-year construction of a Class A industrial park with a total potential GLA of approximately 2.5 million square feet, the first phase of the project is scheduled for delivery in the first half of 2023.
+The development plan considers a phased, multi-year construction of a Class A industrial park with a total potential GLA of approximately 2.5 million square feet.
+The first building of the project is under stabilization.